-Mr. Dickson is a Chartered Professional Accountant (Certified General Accountant) and has earned a Bachelor of Administration degree from Lakehead University in Ontario, Canada.
+Mr. Yu is a Chartered Professional Accountant (Chartered Accountant) and has earned a Bachelor of Commerce degree from the University of Victoria.

 Details of the Partnership Agreement

 The rights and obligations of the Limited Partners and the General Partner are governed by the Partnership Agreement, the Partnership Act (British Columbia) and applicable legislation in each jurisdiction in which the Partnership carries on business.
 The statements in this prospectus concerning the Partnership Agreement summarize the material provisions of the Partnership Agreement and do not purport to be complete.
 Reference should be made to the Partnership Agreement which will be publicly available at www.sedar.com for the complete details of these and other provisions therein.